dsryu99/CarND-Traffic-Sign-Project/writeup_report.md

 | 0.00					| Speed limit (70km/h)											|
 | 0.00	      			| Roundabout mandatory					 				|
 | 0.00				    | Speed limit (80km/h)      							|
-The first image might be difficult to classify because ...

 For the second image, the model is sure that this is a Road work (probability of 1.0), and the image does contain a Road work.
 The top five soft max probabilities were
-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|